NikaRobaqidze/Chain-of-Responsibility-Iterator-patterns/README.md

 # Chain of Responsibility and Iterator design patterns
-Chain of responsibility and iterator patterns on java in restaurant example.
+Chain of responsibility and iterator design patterns on java in restaurant example.

 Using: IntelJ IDEA Community Edition